espitau/rogaml/README.md

 # rogaml
-Roguelike in Ocaml with Ogaml
+Roguelike in Ocaml with Ogaml, including the powerfull OcamlRazor script language.